Skip to main content

 • Stipends for faculty and staff can be budgeted up to $5,000 per semester per individual or the equivalent of $15,000 over the course of a year.
 Collaborators' stipends may vary based on their level of involvement.
 Individuals have the option to participate in multiple teams, but they can only receive a stipend from one Do Good Campus Fund grant.
 Additionally, the proposed budget must include prorated fringe benefits.

-• Exact details of disbursement is dependent on appointment type.
+• Exact details of disbursement are dependent on appointment type.
 Refer to your payroll experts for guidance.
 Generally, faculty and staff stipends are processed as nonteaching overloads via nonstandard pay or summer pay for faculty if the work proposed is above and beyond your current workload with the approval of your unit.

 • Hourly pay for students (both graduate and undergraduate) must adhere to the unit’s or program’s stipulated rates per University policies.
 Pro-rated fringe benefits must be factored into the budget.